BU-Spark-Learning-Ambassadors/API-level-2/README.md

 ## Difficulty = ★☆☆

 ## What you will build:
-- A Pokemon identifer using the public PokeAPI
+- A simple Pokedex using the public PokeAPI

 ## How you will build it:
 - Identify the PokeAPI endpoint